 Are you a Gen Zer unsure about your financial responsibility when it comes to buying a home?
+Are you worried about if you have enough saved for your down payment?
 Buying a home doesn’t have to be an overwhelming process or a financial drain.
 How should you prepare?

 1. Down Payments

 Down payments seem to be the biggest obstacle first-time homebuyers think they will face when buying a home.
 According to Freddie Mac, 60 percent of adults ages 18 to early 20s don’t know and overestimate how much they will need to put down on a home.
 However, according to NAR (National Association of Realtors), the actual down payment median for first-time homebuyers was 7% in 2019.

 Because millennials still hold on to the “20 percent down” myth, it’s no surprise Gen Z are following suit.
 60% of Gen Zers want to hold off on buying until they have enough down payment and can manage a mortgage payment, but first-time home buying comes with perks, including low down payment options.

 3. Homebuying can be within reach despite challenges